openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 :::{admonition} why Nightscout?
 :class: note

 Nightscout is mainly used to correlate data collected from the CGM and the pump  and generate reports which can be viewed by you and your careteam.
-Nightscout also has a large set of additional features including for \[caregivers]\(https\://androidaps.readthedocs.io/en/rework-project/remote-control.html#nightscout) you can read more about Nightscout in general \[here]\(<https://nightscout.github.io/#>)
+Nightscout also has a large set of additional features including for [remote caregivers](https://androidaps.readthedocs.io/en/rework-project/remote-control.html#nightscout) you can read more about Nightscout in general [here](<https://nightscout.github.io/#>)

 :::